 USICE has announced that for the 2021-2022 academic year continuing international students may take as many online classes as needed to make a full course load.
 New international students arriving in the US in August must take at least one course that is in-person or has an in-person component as part of their full-time course load.

-How will courses be offered in the Fall 2021 semester?
+How will courses be offered in the Spring 2022 semester?

 Truman will be providing courses through a variety of delivery methods, including in-person, hybrid, online, etc. The list of which courses will be offered in each delivery method may be found in the Open Course List in TruView (the Student Portal).